List of Whitesnake members

-Whitesnake are a British-American hard rock band originally from Middlesbrough.
+Whitesnake were a British hard rock band originally from London.
 Formed in 1978, the group originally consisted of vocalist David Coverdale, guitarists Micky Moody and Bernie Marsden, bassist Neil Murray, drummer Dave Dowle and keyboardist Brian Johnston.
-The current lineup of the band includes Coverdale, drummer Tommy Aldridge (from 1987 to 1990, 2003 to 2007, and since 2013), guitarists Reb Beach and Joel Hoekstra (since 2003 and 2014, respectively), keyboardists Michele Luppi (since 2015) and Dino Jelusick (since 2021) and bassist Tanya O'Callaghan (also since 2021).
+The final lineup of the band included Coverdale, drummer Tommy Aldridge (from 1987 to 1990, 2003 to 2007, and since 2013), guitarists Reb Beach and Joel Hoekstra (since 2003 and 2014, respectively), keyboardists Michele Luppi and Dino Jelusick (since 2015 and 2021, respectively) and bassist Tanya O'Callaghan (also since 2021).

 History

 1978–1986

-Following the release and promotion of his debut solo album White Snake in 1977, vocalist David Coverdale formed the band of the same name the following February, with the initial lineup including guitarists and backing vocalists Micky Moody and Bernie Marsden, bassist Neil Murray, drummer Dave "Duck" Dowle and touring keyboardist Brian Johnston.
+Following the release and promotion of his debut solo album White Snake in 1977, vocalist David Coverdale formed the band of the same name the following February, with the original lineup including guitarists Micky Moody and Bernie Marsden, bassist Neil Murray, drummer Dave "Duck" Dowle and touring keyboardist Brian Johnston.
 After their first few shows, the group replaced Johnston with Peter Solley (although he was still credited as a "special guest", rather than a full member) and recorded their debut EP Snakebite.
 By August, Solley had also been replaced by Jon Lord, Coverdale's former bandmate in Deep Purple, in time for the recording of their debut album Trouble.
 Dowle was replaced in July 1979 after the recording of Lovehunter by Ian Paice, another Deep Purple alumnus.
 After Ready an' Willing and Come an' Get It, Whitesnake were placed on hiatus by Coverdale in early 1982, during which time Marsden, Murray and Paice all left the band for other projects.

-Coverdale reformed the group in October 1982, with Moody and Lord joined by new guitarist Mel Galley, bassist Colin Hodgkinson and drummer Cozy Powell.
+Coverdale reformed the group in October 1982, with Moody and Lord joined by new members guitarist Mel Galley, bassist Colin Hodgkinson and drummer Cozy Powell.
 After the recording of Slide It In, Moody and Hodgkinson left in December 1983, with John Sykes and the returning Neil Murray taking their places.
 Both new members featured on the US reissue of the album, which featured re-recorded tracks.
 A few dates into the subsequent tour, Galley broke his arm and was forced to leave the band, who completed the shows as a five-piece.
-Lord also left in April to rejoin his former bandmates in reforming Deep Purple.
+Lord also left in April, to rejoin his former bandmates in reforming Deep Purple.
 Whitesnake subsequently continued performing as a four-piece, adding Richard Bailey as a touring keyboardist throughout the rest of the year.
-After two Rock in Rio performances in January 1985, Powell then left to form Emerson, Lake & Powell.
+After two Rock in Rio performances in January 1985, Powell also left to form Emerson, Lake & Powell.
 A few months later, the band started recording their self-titled album with new drummer Aynsley Dunbar and session keyboardist Don Airey.